garaio/AzureRecipes/Snippets/csharp/function-built-in-auth-token-for-graph-api/README.md

 # Getting Started
 Create an App Registration and assign in to Function (you may take [`azuredeploy.json`](./azuredeploy.json) as a basis).
 Create an additional secret on it and copy the according settings to `local.settings.json` (avoid to commit sensitive data to the source management).

+> Note 1: The provided sample functions require the API permission `Organisation.Read.All` for type **application**.
+Adjust permissions or called API method depending on your needs.

+> Note 2: This snippet works without any adjustments for both, **regular Active Directory (AAD) as well as AAD B2C**.
+Just specify the values for `ClientId`, `TenantId` and `Secret` for deployment of ARM template or in `local.settings.json`.

 ## Code
 The snippet provides do slightly different solutions represented by the two functions in the Function App.
 Both also work locally on a deployment machine without any special measures other than the configuration.
 * [AccessGraphWithSimpleAuth](./FunctionApp/Functions/AccessGraphWithSimpleAuth.cs)